denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

     # cp dist_linux/* /usr/local/bin/
     rm -Rfv dist_linux
     ```
-- Review the prepaired Dockerfile and ajacent files use to deploy this node.js app. (you are welcome to change this as you feel necessary it was preped only to make this exercise quicker)
+- Review the prepaired Dockerfile and adjacent files use to deploy this node.js app.
+(You are welcome to change this as you feel necessary as it was prepped only to make this exercise quicker)
 ```
 # cd Exercises/Defend/Files/defend_e6_node
 # ls -laSh
 Dockerfile  package.json  server.js
 ```
-- do a docker build
+- Do a docker build
 ```
 # docker build -t localhost:5000/kernelcon-node:v0.0.1 .
 ```